Major Depression (MDD) Symptoms, Causes, Treatments

 - Antidepressants targeting other neurotransmitters – some antidepressants target neurotransmitters like dopamine.
 Examples: bupropion (Welbutrin) and mirtazapine (Remeron).

 - Tricyclic antidepressants (TCAs) – older style antidepressants which tend to have additional side effects.
-These are not generally frontline treatment for major depression.
+These are not generally a frontline treatment for major depression.
 Example: imipramine (Tofranil).

 - Monoamine oxidase inhibitors (MAOIs) – also older antidepressants which may have additional side effects and require dietary changes.
 These are not frontline major depressive disorder treatments.
 Examples: selegiline (Emsam) and tranylcypromine (Parnate).

 - Other medications – other depression medications like atypical antipsychotics may also be used depending on the individual case.
-Atypical antipsychotics include: quetiapine (Seroquel) and aripiprazole (Abilify).
+Atypical antipsychotics include quetiapine (Seroquel) and aripiprazole (Abilify).

 Multiple types of psychotherapy have been shown to be beneficial in treating major depressive disorder.
 These therapies work on dealing with current stressors as well as providing psychological tools with which to deal with depressive symptoms and future stressors.
 Education about depression and underlying psychological issues are also the focus in some types of therapy.
 Types of psychotherapy for major depressive disorder include: interpersonal, cognitive behavioral, psychodynamic, and group or family therapy.